 Is Your Girlfriend Pregnant?

 You think she’s pregnant.
 Not sure what to do?
 The two of you can get through this.
 She needs you now more than ever.
-You can be there for her with the emotional and physical support she needs, no matter what your choice is.
+You can be there for her with the emotional and physical support she needs, no matter your choice.
 Here are some tips on how you do this.
-First, help her request an appointment for a free pregnancy test, and meet with a volunteer client advocate to talk about it.
+First, help her request an appointment for free pregnancy testing, and meet with a volunteer client advocate to talk about it.
 We have male and female client advocates and you can request your preference.
-Remember, you can talk about all your options, including abortion, and you don’t have to go through this alone.
+Remember, you can talk about all your options, and you don’t have to go through this alone.

 What to do: